Understanding The Contradiction: I Hate You Don't Leave Me

 - Inability to control emotions or thoughts

-These individuals can see the extreme contradictory reactions to the same person or situation.
+These individuals can have extreme contradictory reactions to the same person or situation.
 Merging positives with the flaws is a task all adults struggle with when they have evolved past the "good guys-bad guys" stage, according to Kreisman.
-For those with borderline personality disorder, it can be harder to get to this point, but they can get there.
+For those with a borderline personality disorder, it can be harder to get to this point, but they can get there.

 For those dealing with this disorder, it can be difficult to maintain relationships.
 If you know someone who has this disorder, you need to recognize that their responses are not personal.
 Their ability to process circumstances and their thoughts can be limited at times, as they are stuck in the extremes.
 Do not argue with them, but step back.
 Not arguing allows you to stop contributing to the cycle of pushing and pulling that tends to characterize their relationships with others.

 At the same time, be willing to listen and hear them out.
 If they are expressing a determination to hurt themselves, take that seriously.
 Do not be quick to dismiss it, just because they are impulsive.
 Finally, avoid jumping to conclusions.
-As understanding borderline personality disorder is still a work in progress, and as the medical community continues to build their knowledge, the options through therapy continue to improve.
+Understanding borderline personality disorder is still a work in progress, and as the medical community continues to build their knowledge, the options through therapy continue to improve.
 In fact, long-term studies demonstrate that patients can get better, often not exhibiting the signs of borderline personality disorder that would satisfy a formal diagnosis.
 If you suffer from this disorder, it is important to recognize your triggers, which can lead to destructive impulsivity.
 Working with a licensed therapist, like those at Betterhelp, you can work to find alternatives to deal with your triggers effectively.